Juicero: Design and usage

 After taking apart the device, venture capitalist Ben Einstein considered the press to be "an incredibly complicated piece of engineering", which likely arose from a lack of cost constraints during the design process.
-It was described as being built to the specifications of commercial foodservice equipment and meant for heavy daily use, rather than a consumer appliance.
+It was described as being built to the specifications of commercial foodservice equipment.
 A simpler and cheaper implementation, suggested Einstein, would likely have produced much the same quality of juice at a price several hundred dollars cheaper.